Have Heart: Your Bravery Can Save Lives

 When it comes to a condition as deadly and unpredictable as sudden cardiac arrest (SCA), saving lives requires bravery, courage and swift action.
 And with nearly 350,000 cardiac arrests occurring outside of the hospital each year, we need you to become a hero.

-Here are five of the most common barriers to bystander intervention and why you shouldn’t let them stop you from jumping in to help:
+Once you learn CPR, you have to be ready to use it when cardiac arrest strikes.
+Here are five of the most common barriers to bystander intervention and why you shouldn’t let these stop you from jumping in to help:

-- Fact: If the victim is not responding and not breathing normally, it is an emergency.
+- Fact: If the victim is not responding, does not have a pulse and is not breathing normally, it is an emergency.
 Act immediately.

 Fear: I’m afraid CPR will hurt the victim.
-It’s better to wait for professionals.
+It’s better to wait for the professionals.

 - Fact: The quicker a victim receives CPR, the better.
 If you wait for EMS, it may be too late to save a life.
 Don’t be afraid to start chest compressions: It may be their only chance of survival.

-Fear: I might get a disease doing mouth-to-mouth.
+Fear: I might get sick from doing mouth-to-mouth.

-- Fact: Hands-only CPR can be just as effective as conventional CPR.
+- Fact: If performed immediately, hands-only CPR can be just as effective as conventional CPR in adults.
 This means you push hard and fast in the center of the chest without stopping to give rescue breaths.

 Fear: I’m afraid the shock of the AED will hurt the victim.